Juanchiselo/GramIS/README.md

 ## Requirements

-* This application requires the use of Instagram's private API created by @mgp25 which is not included in this repo.
+* This application requires the use of Instagram's private API created by @mgp25 which is not included in this repository.
 If you want to run it locally or on your own server download the API from [here](https://github.com/mgp25/Instagram-API).
 * This application also requires ESRI's ArcGIS JavaScript API.
 For more information about it click [here](https://developers.arcgis.com/javascript/).

 ## Features

-* Search for photos from users or hashtags.
+* Search for photos from users or hashtags.<br />
   <img src="./Documentation/gramis-searchbox.gif" width="256"/><br />
 * View a photo's details in the popup box.
   * User's profile picture (Click it to open the user's page in Instagram.com)